-The trailhead sign will provide you with current trail information and regulations.
-Hikers are required to register (free) at the trailhead for the Black Elk Wilderness.
-About a mile down the trail, the Centennial Trail crosses the trail you are on.
-The Horsethief Lake Trail is 2.7 miles to the end, where you join the Grizzly Bear Creek Trail (#7).
+The Horsethief Lake Trail is 2.8 miles to the end, where you join the Grizzly Bear Creek Trail (Black Hills Trail #7).
 From there, you can go back, or go either direction on the Grizzly Bear trail.
+The trail west will take you to Black Elk Peak.
 If you plan to do a loop using some of the other trails in the wilderness, please be sure to get an up-to-date map.
-These are free at the Norbeck Visitors Center, Mount Rushmore, Sylvan Lake, or the visitors centers at Custer, Hill City, and Keystone.
+These are free at the Norbeck Visitors Center, Mount Rushmore, Sylvan Lake, or the visitor’s centers at Custer, Hill City, and Keystone.

 The simple and short hikes will probably only require water, good footwear, sunscreen, insect repellent, sunglasses, your trail map, and maybe a hat.
 A camera is good for all the beautiful scenery you will see on this trail.

 If you have any thoughts of going off-trail, be sure to include a compass and maybe GPS equipment.
 Hiking poles can be helpful.
 Some hikers feel better about carrying pepper spray for one of those rare encounters with a mountain lion.
-A small first-aid kit is another favorite of some hikers.
+A small first-aid kit is a requirement of some hikers.
 If you are doing a long loop, extra socks and rain gear can prove helpful.